This notice explains how we will process your personal information.

-The Concrete Gutter Specialists Ltd complies with the principles of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+Concrete Gutter Specialist is a trading style of WWLD Ltd and complies with the principles of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
 The eight principles relating to the processing of personal information are:

 - Personal data shall be processed fairly and lawfully

 - Personal data shall be obtained only for one or more specified and lawful purposes